bogdan-calapod/asryx-macos/README.md

 `--pipe-to` is just a shell command string, so it can be a script path, a binary, or any command expression the shell can run.

 > [!IMPORTANT]
-> doesn't verify that the command exists, resolves on `PATH`, or is executable.
+> It doesn't verify that the command exists, resolves on `PATH`, or is executable.
 The command string can point at a shell script, binary, or any command expression.
 That's your responsibility to verify.

 Clear the post copy pipe hook: